Header Image: The 3 Sisters

 Gwen and Jim settled in Alhambra, California.

-She didn't become the airplane mechanic that she had hankered after when at school in 1942, and was happy being a housewife and mother.
+She didn't become the airplane mechanic that she had hankered after when at school in 1942, and was happy being a housewife and mother to two children and two grandchildren.
+Sadly, Steven died young; her daughter lives in Colorado.

 Sadly, Gwen succumbed to lung cancer and died aged 62 on Sept 16th 1990, in Alhambra.